PatternsTechGit/PT_Repository_and_UnitOfWorkDesignPatterns/README.md

         }
     }
 ```
-## **Step 7: Add Repositories and UOW as a Service in Web Builder**
+## Step 10: Add Repositories and UOW as a Service in Web Builder
-We will add the UOW and repositories in the `Program.cs` file web application builder as a service.
-AddScoped will keep one instance of the type per http session.
+We will add the UOW and repositories in the `Program.cs` file web application builder as a service. **AddScoped** will keep *one instance of the type per http session*.
 We have DI of the contracts with their implementations in a service.
 Add the given lines in a file
 ```cs
 builder.Services.AddScoped<IUnitOfWork, UnitOfWork>();
 builder.Services.AddScoped<IAccountRepository, AccountRepository>();